ukbendavies/secure-dev-workflow/README.md

 How I set up my development environment to improve my workflow and enhance security posture as part of a defense in depth strategy.

-The core ideas are to protect the ssh private key file (often used without a password) and protect source code at rest.
+The core obectives are to protect the ssh private key file (often used without a password) and protect source code at rest.
 Should laptop(s) go awry or an attacker gain access to the file system and get the ssh-key files then you have the best possibility of avoiding further losses.

 This whole process takes approximately 30 minutes.